the-mes/browser-extension-react-typescript-starter/README.md

 ## License

-This project is licensed under the MIT License © <TODO>-present <TODO>
+This project is licensed under the MIT License © 2021-present Jakub Biesiada